 The goal is to find something you enjoy.
 Think 20 to 40 years down the road when may you have arthritis… you may not be able to run or bike or whatever at the level you’d like.
 So make sure you find a cross training activity you enjoy to help supplement your true workout love if you have to reduce activity.

-Do you cross train?
+Do you have a specific cross training program you follow?
 If so, what’s your go-to?
 If not, why not?

 My biggest challenge is TIME.
 All things considered I would pick running over anything else and there is only so much time in a week to work out.
 But, if I schedule a cross training workout on my calendar like any other meeting, I’m much more likely to do it – so I do that every Sunday!
-My go-to’s these days are strength training (on my own, not at CrossFit) and I’m hoping to get back in the habit of yoga!
+My go-to’s these days are strength training (on my own, not at CrossFit) and Pilates!
+I’ve really enjoyed the Peloton yoga classes!